rust-embedded/embedonomicon/src/compiler-support.md

 }
 ```

-If none of these built-in targets seems appropriate for your target system you'll have to create a
+If none of these built-in targets seems appropriate for your target system, you'll have to create a
-custom target by writing a target specification file.
-A target specification file is a JSON file
+custom target by writing your own target specification file in JSON format.
+The recommended way is to
-that contains the specification of a compilation target.
-The output of the `rustc --print
-target-spec-json` command from before is the target specification in JSON format.

-The recommended way to write a target specification file is to dump the specification of a built-in
+dump the specification of a built-in target that's similar to your target system into a file and then
-target that's similar to your target system into a file and then tweak it to match the properties of
+tweak it to match the properties of your target system.
+To do so, use the previously shown command,
-your target system.
-As of Rust 1.28, there's no up to date documentation on what each of the fields
+`rustc --print target-spec-json`.
+As of Rust 1.28, there's no up to date documentation on what each of
-of a target specification mean, other than [the compiler source code].
+the fields of a target specification mean, other than [the compiler source code].

 [the compiler source code]: https://github.com/rust-lang/rust/blob/1.27.2/src/librustc_target/spec/mod.rs#L376-L400

 Once you have a target specification file you can refer to it by its path or by its name if its in
 the current directory or in `$RUST_TARGET_PATH`.

 ``` console
 $ rustc +nightly -Z unstable-options --print target-spec-json \